Marie-Monique Robin: Our Daily Poison

 Her book Our Daily Poison (2011) is the result of a two-year investigation of the toxins in the food chain in ten countries, a thorough examination of industrial chemicals in our food chain revealing there has been a huge increase in rates of cancer, neurodegenerative diseases, reproductive disorders, and diabetes caused by them.
 It documents the many ways in which we encounter a shocking array of chemicals in our everyday lives—from the pesticides that blanket our crops to the additives and plastics that contaminate our food—and their effects over time.

 Crops of the Future

 On October 16, 2012 on World Food Day, her film Crops of the Future - How to feed the world in 2050? was shown on Arte a Franco/German TV channel.
 It describes farmer-led alternatives for food, farming and land use.
 It is her third work in a film-book trilogy on foods (after The World According to Monsanto in 2008 and Our Daily Poison in 2011).

 Sacrée Croissance!

 Her documentary Sacrée Croissance!
-(2014), known as Sacred Growth! (or Damned Growth) in English, was aired by French-German channel ArtePage text.
+(2014), known as Sacred Growth! (or Damned Growth) in English, was aired by French-German channel Arte.
 It explores western cultures' emphasis on continual growth and expansion of economies, and the alternatives being explored for sustainability.